Mercedes Benz: B like Bertha

 © By Sheila

-Back to 1888.
+1888, again.
 Previously, customers had denied the purchase of the finished “Benz Patent Motor Car Number 3”.
 The skepticism about progress was deep and the social rejection of a car without horses even bigger.
 Carl Benz, on the other side, did as a perfectionist not trust the car to perform in public.
 The situation of the Benz family became more and more precarious.
 So Bertha stepped in.
 Without the knowing of her husband, she started the car and drove adventurous 106 km from Mannheim to Pforzheim and back.

 Problems on the way were solved pragmatically: Bertha cleaned a clogged gasoline line with her hatpin.
 She isolated the ignition, scandalously, with her garter.
 And since wooden blocks seemed too laborious to stop the car to her, she quickly invented the brake pads.
 When Bertha Benz ran out of fuel, she incidentally founded the “oldest gas station in the world”: The city pharmacy in Wiesloch.
 There, she bought the necessary ligroin.
 Pharmacies should remain the filling stations of the world up until the 20th century.